VodemSharp/Allowed.Svelte.NET/README.md

 The `PageStoreData` class defines the shape of the data stored in the `PageStore`.
 It includes the following properties:

-* isSSR: a boolean value indicating whether the page was rendered on the server-side.
+* `isSSR`: a boolean value indicating whether the page was rendered on the server-side.
-* href: a string containing the current URL.
+* `href`: a string containing the current URL.
-* data: an instance of the ServerData class containing the data model passed from the server.
+* `data`: an instance of the ServerData class containing the data model passed from the server.

 ---